FlexMeasures/flexmeasures/documentation/getting-started.rst

    flexmeasures add external-weather-forecasts --location 33.4366,126.5269 --store-in-db

-.. note::  DarkSky is not handing out tokens anymore, as they have been bought by Apple, see `issue 3 <https://github.com/SeitaBV/flexmeasures/issues/56>`_
+.. note::  DarkSky is not handing out tokens anymore, as they have been bought by Apple (see `issue 3 <https://github.com/SeitaBV/flexmeasures/issues/56>`_).

 Preparing the job queue database and start workers